elishateng/elishateng.github.io/pages/about.md

 Hello!
 I am Elisha.
 Nice to meet you~

-Hei!
+Hyvää päivää!
 Minun nimeni on Elisa.
 Hauska tutustua~

 Staff Engineer with over 11 years of experience building UI frameworks and turning design documents into runnable code.